Booodaness/Tempus-Spatium/_posts/2024-08-05-qualia-temporal-naturalism.md

 In the article [*Temporal naturalism*](https://www.sciencedirect.com/science/article/abs/pii/S1355219815000271?via%3Dihub) by Lee Smolin (2013) and his related joint work with Roberto Mangabeira Unger ([*The Singular Universe and the Reality of Time*](https://www.cambridge.org/core/books/singular-universe-and-the-reality-of-time/65D8DD2BFA21BA6FC2210B1DADE286C6?utm_campaign=shareaholic&utm_medium=copy_link&utm_source=bookmark), 2014), Smolin conjectures that the physical correlates of qualia are the so-called unprecedented events, whereas their experiential aspects at least partially involve intrinsic, i.e. non-relational properties.
 In this essay, I will use Smolin’s philosophy of mind to argue for a form of Russellian constitutive cosmoprotopsychism which can potentially solve multiple puzzles on the nature of consciousness, such as the hard problems of consciousness concerning mechanism, duplicates and qualia (Tye, 2007) as well as the mind-evolution problem (Chalmers, 1995).

-In the argument, I will utilize ideas from Davidson (1970), Fodor (1974), Kim (1992), Block (2002), Nagel (1974), Jackson (1982), Chalmers (TED, 2014), Brentano (2015) and Millikan (1989) in the course readings of PHIL 255 (Philosophy of Mind) offered at the University of Waterloo.
+In the argument, I will utilize ideas from Davidson (1970), Fodor (1974), Kim (1992), Block (2002), Nagel (1974), Jackson (1982), Dennett (1997), Chalmers (TED, 2014), Brentano (2015) and Millikan (1989) in the course readings of PHIL 255 (Philosophy of Mind) offered at the University of Waterloo.
 Additionally, I will refer to Smolin’s peer-reviewed article and his co-authored book with Unger mentioned earlier; the peer-reviewed publications [*On the place of qualia in a relational universe*](https://philarchive.org/archive/SMOTPO-3v1) (Smolin, 2020), [*Panpsychism and Russellian Monism*](https://uhra.herts.ac.uk/bitstream/handle/2299/22006/panpsychismandRM5.6.pdf?sequence=1) (Torin Alter & Sam Coleman, 2018), [Panpsychism](https://onlinelibrary.wiley.com/doi/10.1002/9781119132363.ch8) (Goff, 2007) and [*Philosophical Problems of Consciousness*](https://onlinelibrary.wiley.com/doi/epdf/10.1002/9781119132363.ch2) (Tye, 2007); and finally, related articles from the [*Stanford Encyclopedia of Philosophy*](https://plato.stanford.edu/index.html) and the [*Internet Encyclopedia of Philosophy*](https://iep.utm.edu/).

 ## Temporal naturalism: evolution over structure